 9. Uganda

-Bwindi Impenetrable Forest and Mgahinga National Park are where to head to see these intelligent gentle giants – and if you’d like to take a more traditional safari, there are many parks where you can spot lions, cheetahs, giraffes, and elephants.
+Bwindi Impenetrable Forest and Mgahinga National Park are where to head to see these intelligent, gentle giants – and if you’d like to take a more traditional safari, there are many parks where you can spot lions, cheetahs, giraffes, and elephants.
 Outdoor adventure abounds here: you can go rafting on the Nile, swim in the shimmering Kyaninga crater lake, and hike the craggy peaks of the Rwenzori Mountains.

 10. Estonia

 The ancient churches and medieval streets will appeal to history buffs, while the lively bars and vibrant culture are far more modern.
-And, if you’re looking for rural respite, the quiet countryside is blanketed in vast forests, tranquil lakes, and wild wetlands.
+If you’re looking for rural respite, the quiet countryside is blanketed in vast forests, tranquil lakes, and wild wetlands.
 The hiking trails in Otepää Nature Park are also exceptional, and the island of Saaremaa is known for its pristine beaches and spas.

 11. Armenia